SAP-samples/btp-end-to-end-scenario-use-cases/topic1/s4hc/checklist_bo.md

 1. Create a custom business object using the **Custom Business Object** application.
 2. Assign a business catalog to the custom business object.
-3. Fill in the test data
+3. Fill in the test data.

 ## Content